Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/1-sign-in/README.md

 * [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 * [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
 * A modern web browser.
-* An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
+* An **Microsoft Entra ID** tenant.
+For more information, see: [How to get a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
-* A user account in your **Azure AD** tenant.
+* A user account in your **Microsoft Entra ID** tenant.

 >This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
+If you're signed in to the [Microsoft admin center](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample